apache/mxnet/docs/tutorials/sparse/rowsparse.md

 ## Row Sparse Format

-A RowSparseNDArray represents a multidimensional NDArray using two separate arrays:
+A RowSparseNDArray represents a multidimensional NDArray using two separate 1D arrays:
 `data` and `indices`.

 - data: an NDArray of any dtype with shape `[D0, D1, ..., Dn]`.
 - indices: a 1D int64 NDArray with shape `[D0]` with values sorted in ascending order.

-The `indices` stores the indices of the row slices with non-zeros, while the values are stored in `data`.
-The corresponding NDArray ``dense`` represented by RowSparseNDArray ``rsp`` has
+The ``indices`` array stores the indices of the row slices with non-zeros, while the values are stored in ``data`` array.
+The corresponding NDArray `dense` represented by RowSparseNDArray `rsp` has

 ``dense[rsp.indices[i], :, :, :, ...] = rsp.data[i, :, :, :, ...]``

-A RowSparseNDArray is typically used to represent non-zero row-slices of a large NDArray of shape [LARGE0, D1, .. , Dn] where LARGE0 >> D0 and most row slices are zeros.
+A RowSparseNDArray is typically used to represent non-zero row slices of a large NDArray of shape [LARGE0, D1, .. , Dn] where LARGE0 >> D0 and most row slices are zeros.

-For example, the row sparse representation for this two dimension matrix
+For example, the row sparse representation for this two-dimension matrix
 ```python
 [[ 1, 2, 3],
  [ 0, 0, 0],